What are the safety standards for gas heaters?

 • Regular testing: Test your carbon monoxide detectors monthly to ensure they are functioning correctly.

-READ MORE What are the disadvantages of gas heating?
+READ MORE What are the pros and cons of gas burners?

 3. Regular testing and maintenance of detectors